-But within weeks comes a shocking realisation.
-Men are suddenly and inexplicably impotent and infertile, with doctors as baffled as they are.
-No more babies?
-The devasting news dominates the media – and markets across the globe begin to collapse as the horrific economic implications of an ageing and terminally reducing world sink in.
+No more babies!
+It’s a global disaster.
+The devastating news dominates the media.
+And markets across the globe begin to collapse, at the horrific economic implications of an ageing and terminally reducing world.

-One brave woman puts forward a radical idea as the only possible and secret solution.
+One brave woman puts forward a radical idea, as the only possible and secret solution.
 But will it work?

 About the Authors

-Liz Cowley had a long career as an advertising copywriter.
+Womens author Liz Cowley had a long career as an advertising copywriter.
 A lifelong fan of poetry, she enjoyed success with A Red Dress and What am I doing here?, made into a theatrical show in Ireland and the UK.
 She first became involved with botany working with John Akeroyd on Plant Talk, and turned her gardening hobby into Outside in my dressing gown, Gardening in Slippers and Green Fingers, soon called ‘Britain’s gardening poet’.
 A further humorous poetry book, Pass the Prosecco, Darling! was about cooking disasters.

 She has since written a war novel, From one hell to another, with her husband Donough O’Brien, together with three thrillers.